logic-OT/simple-dpo/README.md

 1. Clone this repository.
 2. Open `Mnist_DPO.ipynb` in Jupyter or VS Code.
 3. Run all cells!
 (The notebook automatically generates the necessary noisy data).

-## 📚 Acknowledgements
-This project is based on the article **"What Happens When You Train a CNN to Think like an LLM"**, which provides the conceptual framework for applying DPO to computer vision.